 The power station employs about 180 people, supplemented by a contractor workforce.

 In mid-2017, AGL announced that two of the four Torrens A turbines will be mothballed.
-The new Barker Inlet Power Station – which is currently being constructed alongside AGL Torrens – will continue to cater for South Australia's generation needs.
+The new Barker Inlet Power Station – which is alongside AGL Torrens – will continue to cater for South Australia's generation needs.

 AGL is committed to developing and maintaining good relationships with the local communities in which we operate.
 We believe in more listening, less talking.